Geographic Information Systems

 of land in the digital map database was created by means of coordinate geometry using the bearing and distance information from recorded plats

 of survey.
 This produced a map database of sufficient accuracy for tax assessment purposes as well as future engineering work.
-Presently, ARC/INFO and ARCVIEW are the applications used to update the map database.
+Presently, ArcGIS / ArcMap is the application used to update the map database.

 Uses of GIS Data